bcgov/GDX-Analytics-Drupal-Snowplow/README.md

 Configure settings in Administration » Configuration » GDX Analytics Drupal Snowplow settings.

-Use this configuration page to set the collector environment, tracking script URI, app ID, search path and search key.
+Use this configuration page to set the Collector Environment, Tracking Script URI, App ID, Search Path and Search Key.

 The default settings for GDX Analytics development data pipeline are: